brianglass/anastasis/files/dead-pat.md

 For see, the Lord is standing at the door to bring to an end this vain age.

-This translation Â© by Archimandrite Ephrem 1997.
+This translation © by Archimandrite Ephrem 1997.

 ------------------------------------------------------------------------

-All texts and translations on this page are copyright to Archimandrite Ephrem Â©
+All texts and translations on this page are copyright to Archimandrite Ephrem ©

 **This page was last updated on 03 November 2008**